chrisnmorrison/Python_XML_to_JSON/README.md

 # Converter

-Convert XML to JSON
+Converts XML to JSON, plain and simple.

-### prerequisite
+### Prerequisite
-- you need to install below library using pip
+-Install xmltodict
 - $ pip install xmltodict

 ### Description
-- It coverts any input.xml file into output.json.
+- This script converts a file named input.xml to output.json.

-### How to run the script
+### How to Use

-- First rename your file to input.xml
+- Rename your file to input.xml
 - Execute `python3 converter.py`
-- The Output will be shown below as output.json
+- Or, if running in an IDE, simply run converter.py with your input.xml in the same folder.

 ## *Author Name*

-Azhad Ghufran
+Chris Morrison